 This section of the Portuguese coast is undeveloped, which means there’s lots of beautiful scenery and fascinating nature to see.
 One of the best ways to discover the Costa Vicentina is on foot, so this might be a trip more suited to older children and teenagers, rather than toddlers.

 Here’s a brief overview of what you can expect in the region.
-Companies like Inntravel offer itineraries that are ideal if you want to get out and about and explore the area and they’ll take away all the stress of having to organise the finer points of your getaway.
+Many companies offer itineraries that are ideal if you want to get out and about and explore the area and they’ll take away all the stress of having to organize the finer points of your getaway.

 Costa Vicentina: the basics

 In total, the reserve spans an area of 75,000 hectares and it’s home to some amazing wildlife, which is one of many reasons why it’s a great place to travel to with children, as there will always be something exciting for them to look out for.

 The scenery of Costa Vicentina is characterised by rugged, sheer cliffs and some spectacular stretches of sand, most of which are completely deserted.
 Several of the beaches are backed by vast dunes, while there are also river estuaries and wetland areas you can explore in search of a host of water birds.

 If you start your holiday in Porto Covo, you can experience one of the region’s pristine beaches straight away.
 Head to Praia Grande Porto Covo, where you’ll be greeted by a sheltered stretch of golden sand lapped by clear waters.

 Should you want to have a day at the beach with the children, this is a good spot to choose, as it’s close enough to the town that you’ll have a host of amenities at hand, including showers, toilets and restaurants.